kudzu-cms/kudzu-cli/docs/src/Form-Fields/HTML-Inputs.md

 ## Field Input Functions

-There are many of these input-like HTML view funcs exported from Ponzu's `management/editor` package.
+There are many of these input-like HTML view funcs exported from kudzu's `management/editor` package.
 Below is a list of the built-in options:

 ### `editor.Input`